megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 the jobs you launched, you might unintentionally kill non-pipeline jobs if you delete all your jobs.

+### When jobs are stuck in the "r" state

+Sometimes, your qsub jobs will get stuck due to cluster/node issues.
+This will require you to rerun those stuck jobs.
+In order to do this, you can use our `qstat_to_qsub_calls_rerun.sh` script.
+This script takes in the path to the analysis directory of the pipeline you ran, runs `qstat` under the hood, cross references the job IDs with the logs directory to get the subject IDs of all stuck subjects, and writes out a `qsub_calls_rerun.sh` file to the `analysis/code directory.` This file contains a truncated version of `qsub_calls.sh` and includes the qsub calls to the pipeline for only the subjects who were stuck.
+Lastly, you will need to kill the stuck jobs and `bash code/qsub_calls_rerun.sh` from the analysis directory.
+Repeat this process if another rerun is required.

 # After the pipeline runs

 At the end of your pipeline runs, each subject/job will exist as a branch in